Growth requires change.

-To improve your brand recognition, you can either make random changes and hope that things work in your favor or adopt a more strategic and logical approach with the help of A/B testing.
+Instead of making random changes and hoping for the best, you should adopt a strategic and logical approach with the help of A/B testing.

-Here, you have a “control,” the original version of a page, and a “variation,” which is the updated version.
-A/B testing helps display these versions simultaneously to randomly selected visitors for a specific duration.
+In A/B testing, you have a “control,” which is the original version of a page, and a “variation,” which is the updated version.
+The test will help display these versions simultaneously to randomly selected visitors for a specific duration.

 At the end of the test, the results are analyzed to determine which version performed better in terms of the previously defined goals.